Chapter 38: Lisa & Laura, When I Lost My Ass & My Job 2,836

 A good assignment, eight months after my first surgery.
 (Swan archives)

-In the succeeding two years, I would be in and out of the hospital for three more surgeries, one to close the mucus fistula, one for a hernia around the stoma, and one for revision of the colostomy itself!
-Two of the subsequent surgeries required slicing open the original nine-inch incisions.
+In the succeeding two years, I would be in and out of the hospital for three more surgeries.
+One to close the mucus fistula, one for a hernia around the stoma, and one for revision of the colostomy itself!
+Two of the subsequent surgeries required slicing open my belly near the original nine-inch incisions.
 It never got any easier or less painful.

-Love Shack–B-52s, Like A Prayer–Madonna, From A Distance–Bette Midler filled the airwaves in Dayton.
+Love Shack–B-52s, Like A Prayer–Madonna, and From A Distance–Bette Midler filled the airwaves in Dayton.

 I’d had a stressful job.
-But it was my job, my dream job; the best of the 32,000 at Wright-Patt, I believed.
-Now it was no more.
-I was medically retired, once again, because of Crohn’s disease in early 1991, leaving behind seniority and an annual salary of $107,436 in 2022 money.
+But it was my job, my dream job, the best of the 32,000 at Wright-Patt, I believed.
+Now, it was no more.
+I was medically retired once again in early 1991 because of Crohn’s disease, leaving behind seniority and an annual salary of $119,000 in 2025 dollars.

 *Unsurprisingly, several risks are involved in proctectomy surgery, including impotence, bladder incontinence, or both.